- Working Groups

 As a region Northeast Ohio spends about $10 billion dollars on food annually.
 As a state with great agricultural traditions (check here for our national agriculture rankings), Ohio produces more than half the amount of food it would need to be self-sufficient.
 And yet in Northeast Ohio only about 1% of the food we consume is produced in this region.
 The Coalition's Local Purchasing Working Group seeks to work with individuals, food service vendors, restaurants, institutions, and grocers to source a higher percentage of their food locally so the region benefits economically and the whole world benefits environmentally.
 We're doing this by helping each of those groups consider the value of "import substitution" and helping promote the type of distribution and processing network required to most effectively do that.

-Follow this link to read a comprehensive policy brief prepared by Local Purchasing with a focus on institutional purchasing.
+Follow this link to read a comprehensive policy brief prepared by FPC with a focus on institutional purchasing.

 - Supporting the creation of new farmers' markets in Cleveland and Cuyahoga County